microsoft/uprove-node-reference/README.md

 * Scope-exclusive pseudonyms
 * Presenting committed attributes

+The project also implements the [U-Prove JSON Framework (UPJF)](./doc/U-Prove_JSON_Framework.md), describing a deployment model and JSON serialization for the U-Prove artifacts.

 ## Setup

 Make sure [node.js](https://nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your system; the latest Long-Term Support (LTS) version is recommended for both.